IN THIS ARTICLE

 What to do if there are problems with importing assets?

-If the Source asset field is marked as failed, then Robot Importer could not find a reference to the mesh file in the file system.
+If the Source asset field is marked as failed, then Robot Importer cannot find a reference to the mesh file in the file system.
 In such a situation, ensure that the robot’s description package is built and sourced correctly.
+You can try to give a custom way to resolve prefixes in Point 4.

 You can either resolve the issues now or after you finish using Robot Importer: